Network Security Auditing Tools

 SHODAN is an interesting search engine for computer operating systems and server software versions.
 Rather than search web page content, SHODAN indexes servers, routers, and more, by their OS and version.
 It aggregates banners from well-known services.
 You can search for things like the list of all known FTP servers running the vulnerable version 2.6.0 of the Wu-Ftpd server, with a remote format string stack overwrite vulnerability.

-Commercial vulnerability scanners were reviewed in the June 20, 2011 Network World.
-They aren't cheap:
+Commercial vulnerability scanners aren't cheap.
+Here are prices from the June 20, 2011 Network World review:

 |McAfee||McAfee Vulnerability Manager (MVM) 7||